10 Tips for Improving Reading and Language Learning

-Whether they love them or hate them, books are a fantastic way to develop language with our children.
+Feb 6, 2022 Whether kids love or hate them, books are a fantastic way to develop their language with you.

 Just grab a book and you can’t go wrong!

-Although phonics, sight reading and independent reading is important… for speech and language enjoyment and engagement it is the most key!
-So whether it’s purley pictures, a superhero comic, a space encyclopedia or a classic fairy tale, all books create a fantastic tool for talking.
+Although phonics, sight reading, and independent reading are important, for speech and language enjoyment and engagement they are crucial!
+So whether it’s just a picture book, a superhero comic, a space encyclopedia, or a classic fairy tale, all books create a fantastic tool for talking.

-Although you can simply read them from front to back, there are other ways we can use books to create conversation and learn some new language.
+Sure, you can simply read them from front to back, but there are other ways we can use books to create conversation and learn new language.

-Below I’ve outlined 10 top tips for making the best of books!
+10 tips for getting the most out of books!